meilisearch/documentation/create/README.md

-# Create
+# Create with MeiliSearch

-Want to create a brilliant website with MeiliSearch?
-This section covers everything you need to get your MeiliSearch project from start to perfection.
+Want to create a brilliant website, app, or other project with MeiliSearch?
+This section covers everything you need to carry your MeiliSearch project from idea to perfection.

 ## Table of Contents
 - [How To](/create/how_to): Step-by-step guides for efficient problem-solving